Starting the Wine Spirit and Education Trust course:

 So, almost simultaneously, I decided to start my own wine business and sign up to the Wines & Spirit Education Trust, to know exactly what I am reading, talking and most certainly drinking.

-The following Wine Diary posts will be a series of notes from my time spent studying and being on the course, which will include extracts from the text book in order to best explain where needed.
-The notes are not to be mistaken for the course material itself and for more information visit the WSET website.
+Disclaimer: The following Wine Diary posts on the WSET course will be a series of notes from time spent studying and being on the course, which will include extracts and written copy from the text book .
+This is not to be mistaken for the course material itself and for more information visit the WSET website.
+We do not take credit for the text from the WSEt hand book.